2 years full-time for FdSc (Foundation Degree)

 This innovative course embraces the ground breaking technology that continues to change our viewing habits and will equip you with the necessary technical skills required to work in the video production process whilst developing a strong portfolio of work.
-So if you want to be the next Youtuber, Music Video Director, Documentary Filmmaker or you want to produce a big budget online drama then this is the course for you.
+So if you want to be the next director, floor manager, documentary filmmaker or you want to produce a big budget online drama then this is the course for you.

 - Enhance your employability by developing your Imdb profile with broadcast credits earned working on Notts TV